-This one-year fellowship begins August 1.
+This one-year fellowship begins August 1 and ends July 31.
 Three non-ACGME-accredited fellowship positions are available each year.

 Applicants must have a current California State Medical License and be board-eligible, with the satisfactory completion of an approved orthopaedic residency training program.
 This requires two years of ACGME-accredited training in the United States or Canada and completion of all three parts of the U.S. Medical Licensing Examination.

 For more information on the requirements for obtaining a California State Medical License, please visit the Medical Board of California.

 Presented by Stanford Hospital's Dr. James Huddleston